 Yes, huskies usually eat more in winter.
 The main reason is due to the body burning more calories to stay warm in cooler temperatures.
 The extra nutrition will also support the growth of a new undercoat and sustain regular activity levels.

-Whether or not your husky should eat more food will be fully explained below.
+But whether or not your husky should eat more food will be fully explained below.

 Do Huskies Need To Eat More In Winter?